 Many businesses invest a lot of money into creating a large database of email addresses.
-It’s a good strategy, but don’t get caught up in simply adding more names to your list.
+It’s a good strategy, but don’t get caught up in simply adding more names to your IP address list.

-You also need to continually prune your email list to increase email deliverability.
+You also need to continually prune your list of email addresses to increase email deliverability.

 For this, you need to find out who your most inactive and unengaged users are.
 Anyone who isn’t engaged isn’t worth keeping on your mailing list.

 Your content might be great but it might not be relevant to all your subscribers.
 It might sound counter-productive to prune your mailing list, but it’s necessary.

 If you keep sending emails to users who are not interested, your bounce rates will increase.
 Some unengaged users might even mark your emails as junk or spam.

 In both these scenarios, the ISP might reduce your reputation score.
 If this happens frequently, it might even trigger blocking of your IP address.

 One of the best practices you can use to avoid this is to go through your mailing list every six months.
 Look for subscribers who don't open your emails and delete their email addresses from your list.